7 Best Motion Alternatives in 2026 (Cheaper, Simpler, Better)

 Morgen recently discontinued its free plan, which hurts accessibility.
 The mobile app has limited features compared to desktop, and as a daily planner it’s “quite barebones compared to other daily planners on the market.”
 Morgen is strongest as a calendar consolidation tool rather than a full Motion replacement.
 If you need Google, Outlook, and iCloud in one beautiful app, Morgen is the pick.

-3. Reclaim.ai — Best Free Alternative to Motion
+3. Reclaim.ai: Best Free Alternative to Motion

-Pricing: Free Lite plan | Starter $8/month | Business $12/month | Enterprise $18/month
+Pricing: Free Lite plan | Starter $8/month | Business $12/month | Enterprise custom pricing

 Reclaim.ai is the closest thing to Motion’s AI scheduling without the $29/month price tag.
 The free Lite plan includes smart time blocking, habit scheduling, and basic analytics.
 Set a recurring “Deep Work” block and Reclaim defends it as your calendar fills up, flexing the timing rather than abandoning it.
 It’s less aggressive than Motion, which many ex-Motion users see as a feature, not a bug.